finos/rune-dsl/documentation/rosetta-modelling-component.md

 number(digits: 18, fractionalDigits: 17, min: 0, max: 5000)
 ```

 Note that all parameterized arguments are optional.
-If unspecified, the default arguments for `number` are:

-- `digits: 18`
-- `fractionalDigits: digits-1` (represents the maximum number of fractional digits)
-- there is no `min` or `max` constraint
+By default, there are no constraints.

 {{< notice info "Note" >}}
 The basic type `int` is shorthand for `number(fractionalDigits: 0)`.
+It also supports specifying the constraints `digits`, `min` and `max`.
 {{< /notice >}}

 The example below specifies a `string` with 3 to 5 characters that must be alphanumeric.